dakshAg/foboh-challenge/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Thinking
+- First, the framework choice.
+The spec mentions to use React for frontend and nodejs for backend.
+NextJS is the modern React framework, so that's the default choice.
+NextJS supports the server actions architecture, so there's no need for an explicit backend.
+At the same time, we might need to connect this with external services, so we will expose CRUD endpoints separately.
+- Next, the database.
+While there's no explicit need for one, with Prisma, its easier to build with one instead of without one, so lets build a tiny one.
+I'm running out of Supabase projects, so this project will use Prisma Postgres, which is exploratory for me, but shouldn't be too different from Supabase.
+-